 It’s also very similar to pebre in Chile, which contains aji peppers and garlic, and is eaten with bread or as a condiment for meat.

 Yet no one can agree why it’s called pico de gallo, which translates as beak of the rooster.
-Some say it is because the dish resembles the colors of rooster’s feathers.
+Some say it is because the dish resembles the colours of rooster’s feathers.
 Others believe it is from the act of picking food with your index finger and thumb, which resembles a rooster’s beak.

 The Difference Between Salsa and Pico de Gallo